Larsende/Agility2020-AS3/class1/module1/module01.rst

 Starting the Lab
 ================

+In order to complete this lab, you will connect to a Windows jump host, and you will perform all steps from there.
+In the instructions below, there are steps to connect to that jump host first, then you will complete the other steps from there.
+You can open the lab guide from the Windows jump host in order to make it easier to follow the rest of the lab.

 **Exercise 1 - Login to Windows jump host**

 #.
 Click on the ``Components`` tab in your UDF deployment